kodedriller/Freightfox-GPS-Algo/README.md

 5. If the distance is greater than the distance_range, then the result list is updated with the start_timestamp, end_timestamp and a list of dictionaries containing the previous and current locations.
 6. The result list is then returned as a list of tuples.
 7. The result list is then converted to a Pandas dataframe and written to a CSV file.

+# Implementation
+The Haversine formula is used to calculate the distance between two GPS coordinates.
+The script loops through the GPS data and compares the distances between consecutive GPS points.
+If the distance is less than or equal to the distance_range parameter, the end timestamp is updated and the current location is stored.
+If the distance is greater than the distance_range, the current stoppage is added to the results and a new stoppage starts.